extratone/bilge/annotation/highlights.md

 > In September, Vivaldi became the default browser on the Arch-based Linux distribution Manjaro on its Cinnamon edition.

+> In September, Vivaldi became the default browser on the Arch-based Linux distribution Manjaro on its Cinnamon edition.

 # [iOS 15 Messages Notifications Not Working - Apple Community](https://discussions.apple.com/thread/253164533?answerId=256068010022#256068010022)

 > Finally got mine working again.
 I don’t know if it will work for others or not, but what finally fixed mine was going into Settings -> Notifications -> Siri, then turning Announce Notifications on.
 Exited out, then went back in and turned it off.
 Suddenly my notifications are working properly again. 🤷🏻‍♂️

+> Finally got mine working again.
+I don’t know if it will work for others or not, but what finally fixed mine was going into Settings -> Notifications -> Siri, then turning Announce Notifications on.
+Exited out, then went back in and turned it off.
+Suddenly my notifications are working properly again. 🤷🏻‍♂️

 # [Shortcuts for Mac: 27 of Our Favorite Third-Party Integrations - MacStories](https://www.macstories.net/news/shortcuts-for-mac-27-of-our-favorite-third-party-integrations/)

 > What’s unique about BetterTouchTool is that not only does it come with an extensive list of Shortcuts actions for controlling the app’s functionality, but it also can run shortcuts itself.
 That provides a whole new layer of ways to interact with your shortcuts because all of BetterTouchTool’s keyboard shortcuts, gestures, and other triggers are now available to run your shortcuts too.

+> What’s unique about BetterTouchTool is that not only does it come with an extensive list of Shortcuts actions for controlling the app’s functionality, but it also can run shortcuts itself.
+That provides a whole new layer of ways to interact with your shortcuts because all of BetterTouchTool’s keyboard shortcuts, gestures, and other triggers are now available to run your shortcuts too.

+> MusicHarbor is one of my favorite apps for keeping up with new music releases, so it’s wonderful to see it evolving on the Mac to incorporate Shortcuts.
+The Mac app includes several Shortcuts actions to access the app’s data and manage the artists you follow:
+>
+> *   Mark As Watched
+> *   Mark As Seen
+> *   Get Artists
+> *   Get Upcoming Music Data
+> *   Unfollow Artist
+> *   Get Music Video Data
+> *   Follow Artist
+> *   Get Music Data
+>
+> One simple shortcut I plan to implement in the short term is a Services menu shortcut that will allow me to highlight an artist’s name, look them up, and add them to the list I follow.

 > MusicHarbor is one of my favorite apps for keeping up with new music releases, so it’s wonderful to see it evolving on the Mac to incorporate Shortcuts.
 The Mac app includes several Shortcuts actions to access the app’s data and manage the artists you follow:
 >